Lagny Abbey: Abbey Church

 In 1033 and especially in 1127 there was a severe outbreak among the population of Lagny of ergotism or "Saint Anthony's Fire", caused by a fungal infection of cereals.
 The people prayed to the Blessed Virgin Mary for help, and from that time one of the names of the abbey church has been Notre-Dame des Ardents, "Our Lady of the Ardents", the latter being those afflicted by this condition.

 The abbey church was damaged by fires in 1134, 1157, 1176, 1184 and 1205.
 After the last named the abbot of the time, Jean Britel, decided a reconstruction was necessary and extensive works were undertaken.
 Radical works were undertaken in 1686, shortening the church and erecting a new but flimsy facade, after which the church was reconsecrated.
 The unsafe condition of the building in 1750 forced further works which demolished the 12th century nave and bell tower, a new bell tower being erected.

 The revolutionary regime passed a law that each commune was to have only one church.
 Lagny then had four for its 1,723 inhabitants.
 Its choice fell upon adopting the abbey church as the new parish church and on 12 August 1792 the other churches were closed.
 At this period the abbey church was briefly named after Saint Fursey (the dedication of one of the former churches) but when the regime disavowed Christianity, the church as elsewhere became for a time a Temple of Reason.

 Further restoration and refurbishment took place in 1860.
 The Franco-Prussian war brought serious damage when the church was occupied by German troops and French prisoners of war and all the wood in the church was stripped for firewood.
 At that period the King of Prussia, William I, happened to pass through the village and seeing the condition of the church, left a donation of 400 francs for repairs.
 The money was used to pay for a new organ, installed in 1874.
 German shellfire damaged the church again in 1944.
 In 1950 the church assumed the present name Notre Dame des Ardents-et-Saint Pierre to commemorate Lagny's deliverance from "Saint Anthony's Fire".

 Fate of the Abbey Property

 The Abbey's buildings were seized as state property during the French Revolution and in 1796 sold off.
-The monastery buildings became first a military hospital, and from 1842 the offices of the municipality, which they remain today.
+Some of the monastery buildings were used as a military hospital and, from 1842, served as the Hôtel de Ville.

 The church, known now in French as the "Abbatiale Notre-Dame-des-Ardents et Saint-Pierre", has been classed as a national monument since 1886 and the rest of the monastery buildings since 1969.